intuition-dev/INTUITION/src/README.md

 mbake favours a declarative and iterative approach to programming.
 This makes mbake useful and resilient across the whole lyfecycle of development: from prototyping to final completion.
 Also, you can easily customize it to make it fit your needs without additional effort.

-If you want to dive deeper into the foundations of mbake, you can take a look at our documented high-productivity approaches*[link to 10 pillars]
+If you want to dive deeper into the foundations of mbake, you can take a look at our documented high-productivity approaches: [10 pillars of MetaBake](https://github.com/metabake/mbakeDocs/blob/master/meta-slides.prog/pillars.md)

-## Prerequisites:
+## Prerequisites

 You should know HTML, CSS an JavaScript - that is all we use.
 If you need to catch up, we recommend this book: 'Design and Build Websites' by Jon Duckett.